Linde, Praxair CFOs to meet soon to sort out engineering unit rift

-LONDON (Reuters) - The finance chiefs of industrial gases groups Linde (LIN1.DE) and Praxair (PX.N) will meet soon to sort out a row over the future of Linde’s engineering division after the planned merger of the two companies, Linde’s chief executive said on Friday.
+LONDON, Oct 27 (Reuters) - The finance chiefs of industrial gases groups Linde and Praxair will meet soon to sort out a row over the future of Linde’s engineering division after the planned merger of the two companies, Linde’s chief executive said on Friday.

 Praxair’s CFO Matthew White, who is likely to become finance chief of the combined group, was reported on Thursday to have told investors that the plant-engineering unit, along with U.S. medical gases division Lincare, could be divested.